 Dear Parent / Carer,

-We are writing to give you the following advice concerning the Coronavirus (COVID-19).
+Please read the following advice below concerning the Coronavirus (COVID-19).
 The situation is changing all the time and we advise you to monitor for the latest government advice at: https://www.gov.uk/guidance/travel-advice-novel-coronavirus

 What is COVID-19?